ansible-community/sphinx-ansible/docs/source/index.rst

 - `ansible-task`: for one single task
 - `ansible-tasks`: for a list of tasks
-- `ansible-hidden-tasks`: a bunch of hidden tasks, for instance to run some `assert` checks or prepare a configuration
 - `ansible-playbook`: for a full playbook

 Configuration keys